Open Water Swimming Mastery: Conquering Your Fear and Building Speed

 In choppy water: increase your stroke rate, shorten your stroke slightly, and breathe to the side away from oncoming waves when possible.
 Sight more frequently as waves can push you off course quickly.

 In significant waves: time your breathing to the wave pattern, turning your head to breathe in troughs and exhaling as waves approach.
-In severe conditions, backstroke or breaststroke can help you recover without stopping.

 Cold Water Strategies